tsinghua-fib-lab/GenNet_Bench/README.md

 # Welcome to the GenNet Repository

-This is the implement of
+This is the implement of NeurIPS'24 "GenNet: A Generative AI-Driven Mobile Network Simulator for Multi-Objective Network Optimization"

 # File Description